bigkwii/cutting-plane-game-2/NOTES.md

 TODO: the centorid is updating weird.
 May have something to do with queue_freeing the verts?

 TODO: also, rework the cut vfx such that more than one can be played at the same time.

+## MON 2024-08-26

+Split cuts are kinda working.
+The code is very ugly and there seems to be some floating point badness going on, but they are almost working as intended.
+I'll fix them in the morning and move on to Gomory cuts ASAP.